wanderindev/crypto-bot/README.md

 ## About
 This project contains a bot I use to automate cryptocurrency trading on Binance.
-The bot was built and configure using the [Freqtrade](https://www.freqtrade.io) library.
+The bot was built and configured using the [Freqtrade](https://www.freqtrade.io) library.

 ## How to use
 To use the project in your development machine, clone it, and go to the project's root: